ShaunakSen/Natural-Language-Processing/Understanding Transformers.md

 The trick is that these weights (w_i,j) is NOT a model parameter but a derived value that we compute (learn) from the ip data

-Lets understand the basics of self-attention graphically first
+Lets understand the basics of self-attention graphically firstp

 1. We have a seq of 6 ips and 6 corresponding ops.
 For now we will look at the computation of y3